The Impact of Technology and Economic Shifts on UK Consumers - download - CCMA

 Explore how UK adults are adapting to increasing workplace automation, economic pressures and the ongoing digital transformation.
 It highlights the various ways technology is shaping daily work life, and how consumers feel about its integration into both their professional environments and customer service interactions.

-You’ll get a clear picture of how technology and economic shifts are shaping perceptions and behaviours, with insights from industry experts to help organisations stay ahead and respond in meaningful ways.
+You’ll get a clear picture of how technology and economic shifts are shaping perceptions and behaviours, and how your organisation can stay ahead and respond in meaningful ways.

 Fill in the form to download now and discover more.